 - 6.3.1.
 The outer lane or lanes are to be kept unobstructed to allow safe passage of cars at all times.
 The onus shall be on all drivers to take due care and to respect pit lane speed limits.
 Occupants of the pit garages are reminded that during any other qualifying session or race, their race cars must be totally inside the pit garage and all ancillary equipment cleared to the inside of the garage. - 6.3.2.
 The pit lane speed limit is 60kph. - 6.3.3.
 The Stop/Go penalty box is located in the pit lane in front of the Race Control building. - 6.3.4.
-Refuelling in the pit lane is not permitted unless allowed for in the Championship/Series Regulations. - 6.3.5.
-Children under the age of 16 years are not permitted in the pit lane unless for the purposes of a scheduled grid walk. - 6.3.6.
-Children under the age of 16 years should be supervised at all times. - 6.3.6.1.
-Should a team breach 6.3.5. and/or 6.3.6.
-MSV/BRSCC accepts no liability - 6.3.7.
+Refuelling in the pit lane is not permitted unless allowed for in the Championship/Series Regulations. - $6.3.5. \ \mbox{Smoking}$ (including vaping) is not permitted in the pit lane. - 6.3.6.
+Children under the age of 16 years are not permitted in the pit lane unless for the purposes of a scheduled grid walk. - 6.3.7.
+Children under the age of 16 years should be supervised at all times. - 6.3.7.1.
+Should a team breach 6.3.5. and/or 6.3.6. the venue/BRSCC accepts no liability - 6.3.8.
 Vehicles located in the garages must remain in the garages during other sessions.